FastConnect: With an Oracle Partner

 Creating a redundant virtual circuit is optional if you selected Redundant virtual circuits and the partner you selected creates a Layer 3 connection to OCI, but a redundant virtual circuit is required if the partner you selected creates a Layer 2 connection.
 See FastConnect Redundancy Best Practices for more about Layer 2 and Layer 3 connections. -

-Click Create.
+Select Create.

-- Click the name of the virtual circuit you just created.
+- Select the name of the virtual circuit you created.
 While the virtual circuit is in the PENDING PARTNER state, its OCID and a link to the partner's portal are displayed in the "Connection created" confirmation box at the top of the page.
 The virtual circuit's OCID is also available with the other virtual circuit details.
 Copy and paste the OCID to another location.
 You give it to the Oracle partner in the next task.
 Also copy the OCID for the redundant circuit if you created one.

 Until you complete the next task and the partner does their provisioning work, the virtual circuit's Lifecycle State is PENDING PARTNER and the BGP state is DOWN.
 After the partner does their work, the Lifecycle State switches to PROVISIONED.
 When the BGP session is established and working, the BGP state changes to UP.